A supermassive black hole under the radar: Repeating X-ray variability in a Seyfert galaxy

 In Fig.~\ref{fig:discoveryPDSs}, we show the Lomb-Scargle periodograms \citep[LSP;][]{Lomb1976,Scargle1982} of the C1 dataset.
-The two LSPs, computed with the version implemented in the \texttt{Stingray} and \texttt{hendrics} Python packages \citep{Huppenkothen2019,Huppenkothen2019a,Bachetti2018,Bachetti2024} and considering the data from ObsIDs 22648 and 22649 (top panel) and from the whole C1 dataset (bottom panel), both show a peak at a frequency of $\simeq3.3\E{-5}$\,Hz.
+The two LSPs, computed with the version implemented in the \texttt{Stingray} and \texttt{hendrics} Python packages \citep{Huppenkothen2019,Huppenkothen2019a,Bachetti2018,Bachetti2024} and considering the data from ObsIDs 22648 and 22649 (top panel) and from the whole C1 dataset (bottom panel), both show a peak at a frequency of $\simeq3.3\E{-5}$\,Hz ($\simeq$30\,ks).
 The LSP of the whole C1 dataset shows a broad peak, implying that the modulation is quasi-coherent in nature.
 Estimating the significance of this peak is tricky.
 At such low frequencies, one cannot use the standard white noise assumption and compute a frequency-independent threshold \citep[see][]{vanderKlis1989a,Israel1996}.
 At the same time, it is difficult to verify the presence of red noise in the LSPs in Fig.~\ref{fig:discoveryPDSs}.
 When trying to add a power-law component to model it, the parameters are not constrained, likely because the red noise dominates only in the very first bins.
 Therefore, we lack the necessary statistics to test and quantify the significance of such a component.
 Finally, we note that we cannot exclude that red noise is the actual origin of the observed possible modulation.
 However, the presence of a peak in both LSPs would be hard to explain in this case.